Existence-First — Canonical Manifesto

 9. Instances and Implementations

-Implementations aligned with this category may exist, but they do not define it.
+Systems, institutions, and infrastructures aligned with this principle may exist, but they do not define it.

 10. Canonical Closure